A jackknife bias correction for nonlinear network data models with fixed effects: Estimating average effects

 \begin{theorem}[Population average effects] Let Assumptions \ref{assu:network}, \ref{assu:beta_jack} and \ref{assu:averageeffects} hold.
 Additionally, assume that $X_{ij}=h(X_{i},X_{j})$ where $X_{i}$ is an observed agent-specific characteristic, and also that $(\alpha_{i},\gamma_{i},X_{i})$ is i.i.d. over $i$.
 Let $\Sigma_{1}=Cov\big(u_{\tau},u_{\tau'}\big)$, for $\tau,\tau'$ such that $\tau\cap\tau'=\{i\}$.
 Then, for $V_{\delta}=p^{2}\Sigma_{1}$

-Additionally, the variance estimator $\widehat{V}_{\delta}$ in (\ref{eq:V_delta_hat}) is consistent, i.e. $\widehat{V}_{\delta}\to V_{\delta}$. \end{theorem} The convergence rate in Theorem \ref{thm:avg_pop} is slower than the rate in Theorem \ref{thm:avg_eff}.
+Additionally, the variance estimator $\widehat{V}_{\delta}$ in (\ref{eq:V_delta_hat}) is consistent, i.e. $\widehat{V}_{\delta} \overset{p}{\longrightarrow} V_{\delta}$. \end{theorem} The convergence rate in Theorem \ref{thm:avg_pop} is slower than the rate in Theorem \ref{thm:avg_eff}.
 While $m_{\lambda}$ and $m_{\lambda'}$ are \emph{conditionally} independent when $\lambda$ and $\lambda'$ share no dyads in common, the two are \emph{unconditionally }independent only when they share no agents in common.
-Since there are many more sets $\lambda$ that share a single agent $i$ than share a dyad $(i,j)$, the variance of $\bar{\Delta}_{N}-\delta$ is an order of magnitude larger than that of $\widehat{\Delta}_{N}-\Delta_{N}$, and so the convergence rate is slower.

-Similarly to Theorem \ref{thm:avg_eff}, the variance is dominated by covariances between sets $\lambda$ that share exactly one node in common.
-The term $\Sigma_{1}$ is the covariance between $u_{\tau}$ and $u_{\tau'}$ when $\tau$ and $\tau'$ share exactly one agent in common.
+One can think of the effective observation level here as an agent $i$, rather than a link $(i,j)$, and hence $\sqrt{N}$ is the standard convergence rate.
+Similarly to Theorem \ref{thm:avg_eff}, the variance is dominated by covariances between sets $\lambda$ that share exactly one node in common, $\Sigma_{1}$.
 A consistent estimator for this quantity is given by